AtemLang/atem/README.md

 Atem is a minimalist, general-purpose, and modern programming language focusing on providing a fine-grained powerful metaprogramming system.

-Atem is originally based on the "freedom of programming paradigms" provided by C++ metaprogramming system, and it also takes inspirations from many other languages like [Cpp2](https://github.com/hsutter/cppfront), [Circle](circle-lang.org), [Carbon](https://github.com/carbon-language/carbon-lang), [Rust](https://www.rust-lang.org/), [Swift](https://www.swift.org/documentation/), [D](https://dlang.org/) and [Zig](https://ziglang.org/).
+Atem is originally based on the "freedom of programming paradigms" provided by the C++ metaprogramming system, and it also takes inspiration from many other languages like [Cpp2](https://github.com/hsutter/cppfront), [Circle](circle-lang.org), [Carbon](https://github.com/carbon-language/carbon-lang), [Rust](https://www.rust-lang.org/), [Swift](https://www.swift.org/documentation/), [D](https://dlang.org/), and [Zig](https://ziglang.org/).

-**WARNING: Atem is a highly experimental and is still in the proof-of-concept stage.**
+**WARNING: Atem is highly experimental and is still in the proof-of-concept stage.**

-## *We limited us to a hilariously simple core language...*
+## *We limited ourselves to a hilariously simple core language...*

-At first glance, there's nothing new showed in the Atem "Hello World!" example...
+At first glance, there's nothing new shown in the Atem "Hello World!" example...

 ```atem
 module main;